yclas/guides/docs/Multilingual-multilingual-classifiesd.md

 ![](https://raw.githubusercontent.com/yclas/guides/master/images/multilingual%20(1).png)

+*This guide is only for Yclas Self-Hosted!*

+Yclas Self-hosted allows you to have more than 1 language active at the same time.

- Hope these suggestions will help you.
+We hope that these suggestions will help you.

 Regards from Chema and Yclas team